onaio/tally-ho/README.md

     * Admins can reset passwords to temporary passwords.
 * Roles determine the actions that a user can perform.
 * There are a fixed set of roles with predetermined actions.

+#### Alerts

+Run "quarantine checks" to ensure that entered data is credible.

+* The system runs checks after a record passes the "quality control" state.
+* If the quarantine checks fail a record goes to auditing.
+* Admins can modify the quarantine checks.

 #### Reporting